 Who are these trendsetters?
 They run the gamut from lines with mega-ships (especially the newer additions to Norwegian and Royal Caribbean's fleets) that can fit multiple performance venues onboard to more upscale lines like Cunard that aim for high-end enrichment and sophisticated evening pastimes.
 And while we tip our hat to a few small-ship lines, in general, extra onboard space paves the way for entertainment innovation.

 Our top lines for onboard entertainment combine longstanding entertainment favorites with some impressive trendsetting.
 For more on the trends themselves, see our story, 9 Trends in Cruise Ship Evening Entertainment.

-Carnival Cruise Lines
+Carnival Cruise Line

-Why: Carnival's "Fun Ships" are your best bet if you're looking for silly pool games, a variety of live music performances, packed bars, and elaborate and splashy production shows.
-The line is constantly tweaking or adding to its entertainment options; for example, the Fun Ship 2.0 initiative, introduced on Carnival Liberty and rolling out nearly fleetwide, is bringing enhanced comedy shows, new watering holes and superior D.J.'s onboard.
+Why: Carnival's "Fun Ships" are your best bet if you're looking for a variety of live music performances, elaborate and splashy production shows, and top-rated comedy acts.
+The line is constantly tweaking or adding to its entertainment options, and its ongoing fleetwide "Fun Ship 2.0" initiative has brought enhanced comedy shows, live concerts and superior DJs onboard.

-Norwegian Cruise Lines
+Norwegian Cruise Line